TheDigitalNinja/million-song-library/README.md

 #### Swagger Mock Server

-Start mock server by running `npm run serve-mock`. **Note** that if you want that your dev server would use swagger mock server you need to start it with `--mock` argument, for e.g. `npm run serve-dev --mock`.
+Start mock server by running `npm run serve-mock`. **Note** that if you want that your dev server would use swagger mock server you need to start it with `--mock` argument, for e.g. `npm run dev --mock`.

 #### Swagger Docs Editor

-Start docs editor by running `npm run serve-docs`.
+Start docs editor by running `npm run docs`.